jck-18/gitlab-enagament/README.md

 The final knowledge base is organized by topic, with each section containing:
 - Topic header with representative keywords
-- Extracted content from multiple relevant documentation pages
+- Extracted content from multiple relevant handbook pages
-- Links to original documentation for reference
+- Links to original handbook pages for reference

 The implementation includes:
 - Markdown formatting for easy readability